davidpaulsson/pamelabellafesta/src/pages/index.md

 ---
 templateKey: index-page
-title: This is the home page
+title: Home page
 ---

-Startpage
+This is the home page